yeyanwang/solitaire/README.txt

     - Execution:
         - Run `python main.py` in your terminal to execute.

+* paired_diff_histograms.png
+    - Description: Histograms displaying the distribution of paired differences in scores, visually validating the variance reduction from Common Random Numbers (CRN) and the statistical significance of the strategy comparisons.

 Submitted Separately (outside the ZIP folder)
 ---------------------------------------------
 * group70_final_report.pdf